the-turing-way/the-turing-way/book/website/project-design/pd-overview/pd-overview-planning.md

 * Useful documentation: data management plan, code repository, electronic lab notebooks.

 ### Operations
-* Confirm budget and any funding policies you need to follow.
+* Confirm the budget and any funding policies you need to follow.
 * Establish ways of working and collaborative practices for the project team.
-* Identify roles and responsibilities within the project team, through RACI matrix.
+* Identify roles and responsibilities within the project team, using the RACI matrix.
-* Complete any institutional processes for project set up, such as ethics approval or contracting signing.
+* Complete any institutional processes for project setup, such as ethics approval or contract signing.
-* Useful documentation: RACI matrix, risk register, project charter.
+* Useful documentation: RAC

 ### Stakeholders
-* Identify the project stakeholders
+* Identify the project stakeholders.
-* Complete a stakeholder mapping, identify level of engagement and stakeholder responsibilities on each stage of the  project
+* Complete a stakeholder mapping, identifying the level of engagement and stakeholder responsibilities at each stage of the project.
-* Use the facilitating stakeholder engagement for guidance and templates resources[quote the chapter being developed by RAM team #3105]
+* Utilize the "Facilitating Stakeholder Engagement" chapter for guidance and template resources [quote the chapter being developed by RAM team #3105].

 ### Outputs
 * Plan for the different outputs of your research, such as publications, software, or datasets.
 * Consider licensing and copyright issues for sharing your outputs.
-* Determine how you will manage intellectual property and ownership rights using IP register.
+* Determine how you will manage intellectual property and ownership rights using an IP register.
 * Remember to include any required reporting to funders.
-* Useful documentation: IP register, [other things we can add later]
+* Useful documentation: IP register, [other items to be added later].

 ### Community & Communications
 * Identify the target audience for your research.
 * Plan for effective communication and engagement with the community.
 * Consider open and inclusive practices to involve stakeholders in decision-making.
-* Useful documentation: Code of Conduct, Contributing Guidelines, ReadMEs, communication plan, stakeholder mapping, governance documentation
+* Useful documentation: Code of Conduct, Contributing Guidelines, READMEs, communication plan, stakeholder mapping, governance documentation.

 ### Maintenance & Archiving
-* Develop a plan for long-term maintenance and sustainability of your project.
+* Develop a plan for the long-term maintenance and sustainability of your project.
 * Establish procedures for data management, including storage, backup, and access.
-* Consider archiving your project’s artifacts and documentation for future reference.
+* Consider archiving your project's artifacts and documentation for future reference.

 (pd-overview-planning-ethics)=
 ## Getting Ethical and Legal Approval

 Every research has the capacity to generate change - this is the basis of discovery and progress.
-Therefore, it is necessary to consider how your investigation could generate an impact on other people's lives and under which ethical and legal standards it should be conducted.
+Therefore, it is necessary to consider how your investigation could impact other people's lives and under which ethical and legal standards it should be conducted.

-A project has to be designed considering legal and ethical issues in every step: from the question formulation, data collection and analysis to the results and interpretation.
-It's important to ask yourself if your project is designed to be inclusive and sustainable, taking into account the implications and social expectations and following ethical principles and professional standards.
+A project must be designed considering legal and ethical issues at every step: from the formulation of questions and data collection to analysis, results, and interpretation.
+It's important to ask yourself if your project is designed to be inclusive and sustainable, taking into account the implications and social expectations and adhering to ethical principles and professional standards.

-Getting ethical and legal approval is a crucial step of the project, this way you can make sure your research is being conducted in a responsible and ethical manner.
-There are several ways in which a research ethics committee (RECs) proceeds, but there are five principal topics that the ethics committee might want to know about:
+Obtaining ethical and legal approval is a crucial step in the project to ensure that your research is being conducted in a responsible and ethical manner.
+Research ethics committees (RECs) proceed in several ways, but there are five principal topics that the ethics committee might want to know about:

 1. Project Description
 2. Data and Methodology